RuiCarneiro/DistributeVideo/README.md

   run.sh should be a template if you want to send an e-mail at the end

+# How to integrate with transmission-daemon for Linux

+Turn off the service (e.g. `sudo service transmission-daemon stop` for debian)

+Edit your config.json (.e.g `/etc/transmission-daemon/settings.json`) with root permissions, and set the following paramters in the JSON, adding them if necessary:

+    "script-torrent-done-enabled": true,
+    "script-torrent-done-filename": "/path/to/your/program/copy/run.sh",

+This will make run.sh to run on each torrent file download complete (inclusing seeding).

+Please remember that the script will run as the same user as `transmission-daemon` uses.

 ## What you're trying to do, isn't that illegal?

 First, no.